How to design a child’s room in an eco-friendly way

 6. Eco-friendly paint.
 Consider painting with low to no VOCs in this room.
 AirLite is one of the paints which is healthy, ecological and has an anti-mold effect.
 Another great paint we used in our new extension is Tikkurila paint.

 7. The devil lays in the detail.
 But less is more.
 Keep it simple.
 This room doesn’t have to win an award, it has to win your child’s heart.
 Find accessories that match but also are a good toy.
-These toys from the danish company Kolekto are eyecatching and your son/daughter will love to play with them.
+The toys below from the danish company Kolekto are eyecatching and your son/daughter will love to play with them.
 Available to purchase at bluebrontide.com.

 Image source: Kolekto: https://bluebrontide.com/collections/kolekto